 - The National Association of Legal Assistants (NALA)

 - The Association for Legal Professionals (NALS) (formerly the National Association of Legal Secretaries)

 - Professional Paralegal (PP)

-Once earned, national certification must be kept current.
-Each administering organization has slightly different requirements for renewing certification.
+Each organization has slightly different requirements for renewing certification.
 However, they all require that paralegals complete continuing legal education (CLE).
-Evidence of CLE completion must be submitted to the professional organization within a specified time frame.
-Current membership in the professional organization also must be maintained.

 National certification requires thorough preparation.
 Paralegals often form study groups or take courses designed to help them pass the exams.
 However, the benefits of being nationally certified can outweigh the demands of preparing for the exam.
 National certification can lead to promotions, increased salaries, job opportunities, teaching and mentoring opportunities and peer recognition, in addition to the personal satisfaction gained by completing the certification process.